ministryofjustice/security-guidance/docs/it-incident-management-policy.md

 **POL.IMP.011:**

 Each MoJ business group SIRO **must ensure** that each IT domain \(e.g. DISC or OMNI\) which fall under their remit has an IT Security Incident Management Plan which implements this policy.
-A template plan and guidance is available in [IT Security – Incident Management Plan and Process guide](incident-management-plan-and-process-guide.md).
+Guidance is available in the [Security Incident Management Plan](security-incident-management-plan.md) document.

 **POL.IMP.012:**